| The 14th International Workshop on

 technology and to report results and experience gained by

+researchers.
 The Java ecosystem has outgrown the combination of Java as

 programming language and the JVM.
 For example, Android uses Java